Value (computer science): R-values and addresses

 This type of reference can be applied to all r-values including non-l-values as well as l-values.
 Some processors provide one or more instructions which take an immediate value, sometimes referred to as "immediate" for short.
 An immediate value is stored as part of the instruction which employs it, usually to load into, add to, or subtract from, a register.
 The other parts of the instruction are the opcode, and destination.
 The latter may be implicit.
 (A non-immediate value may reside in a register, or be stored elsewhere in memory, requiring the instruction to contain a direct or indirect address [e.g., index register address] to the value.)

 The l-value expression designates (refers to) an object.
 A non-modifiable l-value is addressable, but not assignable.
 A modifiable l-value allows the designated object to be changed as well as examined.
 An r-value is any expression, a non-l-value is any expression that is not an l-value.
-One example is an "immediate value" (look below) and consequently not addressable..
+One example is an "immediate value" (see above) and consequently not addressable.